-- ¶ 1 Held: The trial court did not err in reducing a portion of respondent's child support obligation and arrearage on the basis of equitable estoppel. - ¶ 2 Petitioner, Cortnie M. Hodges, appeals from an order of the circuit court of Clinton County which reduced the child support arrearage of her ex-husband, respondent, Todd Hodges, on the basis of equitable estoppel.
+Petitioner Cortnie M. Hodges appeals from an order of the circuit court of Clinton County that reduced the child support arrearage of her ex-husband, respondent Todd Hodges, on the basis of equitable estoppel.
 The issue on appeal is whether the trial court erred in applying the principles of equitable estoppel to the facts and circumstances of this case.
 We affirm.

-¶ 3 In this appeal, respondent filed a motion to strike petitioner's brief.
+In this appeal, respondent filed a motion to strike petitioner's brief.
 While we agree that petitioner failed to include some pertinent facts, we deny the motion to strike.

-¶ 4 BACKGROUND
+BACKGROUND

-- ¶ 5 The parties married on July 22, 1995.
+The parties married on July 22, 1995.
 Two children were born during the marriage, a son born on January 16, 1996, and a daughter born on September 5, 1998.
 Petitioner filed a petition for dissolution on January 26, 2004.
 A marital settlement agreement was filed with the trial court and was incorporated into the judgment for dissolution entered on September 28, 2004.
-The parties agreed respondent would pay petitioner \$788 per month in child support. - ¶ 6 On August 23, 2006, Illinois Department of Healthcare and Family Services (Department) notified the circuit clerk that it was providing child support enforcement services in conjunction with this case.
+The parties agreed respondent would pay petitioner \$788 per month in child support.

+On August 23, 2006, the Illinois Department of Healthcare and Family Services (Department) notified the circuit clerk that it was providing child support enforcement services in conjunction with this case.
 On August 27, 2006, the Department filed a petition to intervene, which was granted.
-The Department, through an assistant attorney general, filed a petition for adjudication of indirect civil contempt, alleging that respondent was in arrears in the amount of \$9483.60, of which \$744.36 was interest as of September 30, 2006. - ¶ 7 A hearing on the petition was scheduled for November 15, 2006.
-Both parties appeared and discussions ensued.
+The Department, through an assistant attorney general, filed a petition for adjudication of indirect civil contempt, alleging that respondent was in arrears in the amount of \$9483.60, of which \$744.36 was interest as of September 30, 2006.

+A hearing on the petition was scheduled for November 15, 2006.
+Both parties appeared, and discussions ensued.
 The parties disagree as to what transpired; however, the record is clear that the assistant attorney general drafted a uniform order of support, which showed an arrearage of \$8400 as of that date.
-The child support payment is filled in as \$330 and payment on the arrearage was set at \$50.
+The child support payment is filled in as \$330, and payment on the arrearage was set at \$50.
 It stated that both payments were to be made every other week beginning December 1, 2006.
 The order was never entered.
-The only order entered on that date was an order stating, "Based on [petitioner] opting out of the IV-D program and at her request, the Rule to Show Cause filed herein on Oct.
+The only order entered on that date was an order stating that "[b]ased on [petitioner] opting out of the IV-D program and at her request, the Rule to Show Cause filed herein on Oct.
 27, 2006 is hereby dismissed."
 Petitioner signed a letter on Department letterhead in which she stated that she no longer wanted the Department "to collect and enforce the payment of child support."